dsl-logo

 As well as the likes of ‘payday loans’, applications and missed payments on buy now, pay later accounts are often of particular interest to lenders looking at your credit record.

-However, a recent Money.com.au study found over a third of Australian consumers didn't think a missed BNPL payment affects their credit score.
+However, a recent analysis from Money.com.au found over a third of Australian consumers don’t think a missed BNPL payment affects their credit score.

 4. How many credit accounts you have

-Only having credit accounts open if you rely on and use them.
+• Good: Keeping credit accounts open only if you actually use or need them.

 Your credit report will show all of the credit accounts you’ve held in the last two years.
 Having too many open accounts can be a problem.